danielplohmann/empty_msvc/README.md

 and created an empty WIN32 console project each and compiled it

  * using Debug and Release mode
- * using the following linking
+ * using the following linking configuration
    * Multi-threaded - /MT (i.e. static linking)
    * Multi-threaded Debug /MTd
    * Multi-threaded DLL - /MD (i.e. linking against the respective MSVCRT)